Iarrova/lightning-template/README.md

 3. Run training: `python train.py --config-path config.json`
 4. Run testing: `python test.py --config-path config.json`

+### Weights and Biases

+The project has Weights and Biases as the default logger.
+To use it:

+1. Install wandb: `pip install wandb` (included in dependencies)
+2. Login to Weights and Biases: `wandb login`

+The framework automatically logs:

+- Training/validation metrics
+- Model checkpoints
+- Learning rate schedule
+- System information

+WandB runs are created under the project "Lightning-Starter" with the run name matching your `project_name` from the config.

 ## Extending the Framework

 ### Custom Datasets